George Mann (vaudeville performer)

-George Kline Mann (December 2, 1905 – November 22, 1977) was best known as the taller half of the comedic and acrobatic dance act, Barto and Mann.
+George Kline Mann (December 2, 1905 – November 22, 1977) was best known as the taller half of the comedic and acrobatic dance act Barto and Mann.

 Early life

 Mann was born in Hollywood, California.
-His father, Mack Andrew Mann, moved to California from Cassopolis, Michigan, in the late 1800s and worked as a construction superintendent of railroad bridges.
-His mother, Jean Kline Mann, was also from Cassopolis.
+His father, George "Mack" Mann, moved to California from Cassopolis, Michigan, in the late 1800s and worked as a construction superintendent of railroad bridges.
+His mother, Jean (Kline) Mann, was also from Cassopolis.
 Mack and Jean met and married in Los Angeles, California.

 George Mann grew up in the Silver Lake area of Los Angeles, moving to Santa Monica as a teenager with his parents.
 George was listed as the "Snaps Editor" as well as being responsible for all of the photography in the Athletic section of the Venice Union Polytechnic High High School 1925 Annual, The Gondolier.
 He was Vice President of the Junior A Class that would graduate in June 1926, but didn't graduate with his class.
 During his junior year, he was vice-president of the drama club and had a leading role in the play, "What Happened to Jones" with Irene Hervey, then Irene Herwick.
 He played center on the varsity basketball team and was a member of the swimming team.